apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 4. Clinic ships that data file off to ISR for modification
 5. ISR uses that data file to convert into/create a CSV file that follows the specifically defined format
 6. ISR ships the well-formatted, valid CSV file to PH engineers
-7. PH engineers use the MCI CLI to import the data to PH, **ensuring that duplicated data is taken care of, and discrepancies in duplicated data do not crash the inport**
+7. PH engineers use the MCI CLI to import the data to PH, **ensuring that duplicated data is taken care of, and discrepancies in duplicated data do not crash the import**
 8. The clinic no longer needs to spend time asking their existing customer for their name and address to write a prescription, increasing the changes of using PH to write one.